Chen-Muyang/Chen-Muyang.github.io/_teaching/2025-fall-teaching.md

 ---
 title: "Teaching experience 1"
 collection: teaching
-type: "Undergraduate course"
+type: "Electricity and Magnetism"
 permalink: /teaching/2025-fall-teaching
 venue: "Penn State University, Department of Physics"
 date: 2025-08-25
 location: "State College, USA"
 ---

-This is my first teaching experience!
+This is my first time to be a TA!

 Heading 1
 ======